puppetlabs/puppet-specifications/language/expressions.md

 The Puppet Language has several definition expressions:

 * Function definition
-* User defined resource dfinition
+* User defined resource definition
 * Host Class definition
-* Type Alias defiition
+* Type Alias definition

 The user defined resource definition and host class definition expressions are specified in [Catalog Expressions][2], and function definition in [Puppet Functions][3], and [Function API][4].